 Changes may take a few minutes to take effect.

-Your child can also see the current active routine at any time by tapping into the
+Your child can check the current active routine at any time in the

 Bark Kids app.